JaswanthTattikota/Math_formula_extractor/README.md

 -Download the extracted formulae as a LaTeX file for further use.

+-This website uses the cutting-edge Google Gemini-Pro-Vision AI model to extract mathematical formulae from images with high accuracy.

 Here is the hosted website's link: https://math-formula-extractor-from-image.streamlit.app/

 ## Technologies Used: